Ramoz87/AI-Course-projects/Language/attention/analysis.md

 # Analysis

-## Layer TODO, Head TODO
+## Layer 1, Head 11

-TODO
+This attention head shows relation between verb and its particle while building a new verb meaning.
+For example: turned down, passed through, picked up.

 Example Sentences:
-- TODO
+- We turned down a narrow lane and passed through a small [MASK].
-- TODO
+- Then I picked up a [MASK] from the table.

-## Layer TODO, Head TODO
+## Layer 2, Head 7 / Layer 4, Head 10

-TODO
+This attentions shown relation between prepositions and their complements.
+For example: under the table, via courier.

 Example Sentences:
-- TODO
+- The cat is hiding under the [MASK].
-- TODO
+- They sent the package via [MASK].